fayeed/flutter_freshchat/README.md

 import 'package:flutter_freshchat/flutter_freshchat.dart';
 ```

-Initialize the Freshchat app with `appID` and `appKey` which you could get from here: [Where to find App ID and App Key](https://support.freshchat.com/support/solutions/articles/229192)\
+Initialize the Freshchat app with `appID` and `appKey` which you could get from here: [Where to find App ID and App Key](https://support.freshchat.com/support/solutions/articles/229192)<br/><br/>
+It has following [FreshchatConfig] properties:

+- `cameraEnabled` property is used to either enable or disable camera
+  within freshchat conversation widget.
+It default value is set to `true`.

+- `gallerySelectionEnabled` property is used to either enable or disable gallery
+  within freshchat conversation widget.
+It default value is set to `true`.

+- `teamMemberInfoVisible` property is used to show team member info
+  within freshchat conversation widget.
+It default value is set to `true`.

+- `responseExpectationEnabled` property is used to show exceptions that occur
+  within freshchat conversation widget.
+It default value is set to `true`.

+- `showNotificationBanner` property is used enabled or disable in-app notfication
+  banner.
+It default value is set to `true`.
+(NOTE: IOS only).

+- `notificationSoundEnabled` property is used enabled or disable in-app notfication
-It also has `cameraEnabled` parameter with default value set to `true`.\
+  sound.
+It default value is set to `true`.
+(NOTE: IOS only).
-You can disable the camera by setting it to `false`.

 ```dart
 await FlutterFreshchat.init(appID: 'YOUR_APP_ID_HERE', appKey: 'YOUR_APP_KEY_HERE');